-Dark House, also known as the far more generic and anonymous Haunted, is a strong return to genre form for Victor Salva.
+Dark House, also known as the far more generic and anonymous Haunted, is another strong genre entry from Salva.
 He has an ability to avoid genre cliches and come up with original monsters and way out set-ups.
 This is certainly something that is at play in Dark House.
 There is a captivating scene soon in where Luke Kleintank chats up Alex McKenna at a bar, where it is then explained to her that he has the power to see peoples deaths to demonstrate, he passes around the table touching everybodys hands, only to abruptly collapse across the table having precognitive flashes.

 Eventually, Dark House is revealed to be another variant on the occult film.
 Certainly, Victor Salvas eerily out there scares and the script, which is determined to write it with an Old Testament fire, makes for a completely original entry in a modern genre dominated by tired and cliched copies of Rosemarys Baby (1968) or ridiculous efforts like Legion (2010).
 The only disappointment is the ending, which tapers off with lack of conclusion and leaves one unsure whether the cellar door has been opened or what has happened to Luke Kleintank.